TEMPORARY EMERGENCY OFFICE CLOSURE

 The Housing Brokerage and Support Project was established by WCC in 2013 as a local response to the growing tide of homelessness in our community.
 No-interest loans are provided to assist people to access the private rental market, they also receivecasework support to help address other complex issues that affect their ability to sustain a long term tenancy.
 Repayment of the loans then facilitates capacity to continue to assist others.
 In the 18 months or so since its establishment, close to $20,000 of loans has been processed with more than 50% already recovered in payments.
 Project participants report high levels of empowerment and self-esteem arising from being supported to service the loans.
 Satisfaction levels with the quality of casework support was also high with participants giving this a maximum rating of 10 out of 10.

-The CEO of Whittlesea Community Connections, confirmed that the project was "here to stay" and committed to implementing the recommendations of Dr. Parkinson's report.
+Whittlesea Community Connections is committed to implementing the recommendations of Dr. Parkinson's report.

 Click to read the latest WCC Newsletter